nathanchilton/behave-framework-demo/README.md

 **Note:**

-In the course of writing these example tests, I found two defects.
+In the course of writing these example tests, I found two defects in [The Star Wars API](https://swapi.dev/).
 The tests which found the defects have been tagged with `@found-defect`.
 If you would like to run only the tests which are expected to be passing, just tell `behave` to exclude tests with this tag:

 ``` bash
 behave -t @karate-style -t ~@found-defect